 The true identity of “Glirastes” the Pharaoh’s sculptor, is not quite “a household name” in the 21st century.

-As much as everyone credits Ridley Scott for Alien, others such as Dan O’Bannon and Ronald Shusett as well as Ron Cobb, Moebius, H.R.Giger and Carlo Rambaldi have given a great amount of contribution to the monolithic A L I E N.
+As much as everyone credits Ridley Scott for Alien, others such as Dan O’Bannon and Ronald Shusett as well as Ron Cobb, Moebius, Walter Hill, David Giler, H.R.Giger and Carlo Rambaldi have given a great amount of contribution to the monolithic A L I E N.

 And you may be familiar with the argument which relegated David Giler and Walter Hill to just producers and never being credited for their rewrites of the story.

-I have heard it was in the contractual agreement that two characters in the prequels be named after David and Walter, at last, the Byron Shelly argument has come to an end.
+I have heard it was in the contractual agreement that two characters in the prequels be named after David and Walter, and with that, the Byron Shelly argument has come to an end.